surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Change the question type

-Use the element type selector on the question:
+Use the element type selector in the question:

 <img src="images/survey-creator-element-type-selector.png" alt="Survey Creator - Element type selector" width="50%">